An appellate court in Brooklyn, New York, recently ruled that bicycling

 traffic.
 She was hit by a car and later filed the lawsuit against the

-town where the accident occurred, as well as the contruction company and
+town where the accident occurred, as well as the construction company

 the paving work.